webix-hub/docs/data/datatable/export.md

 Data Export to PNG and Excel
 ==============================

-This article is intended for the new export functionality added in version 3.0.
+This article is intended for the export functionality added in version 3.0.
 For the details on the previously used functionality, see the article datatable/export_old.md.

 [Datatable](datatable/index.md) and [Treetable](desktop/treetable.md) data can be exported to the following formats: